terminal-nerds/website/CONTRIBUTING.md

 ### [Scripts]

-Take a look at the 🧰 [Scripts] page on our Wiki in this project' repository.
+Take a look at the 🧰 [Scripts] page on our Wiki in this project's repository.
 We listed all of the scripts available for this project with explanations.

 [scripts]: https://github.com/terminal-nerds/terminal-nerd/wiki/scripts